github-is-garbage/port-ui/README.md

 ## Known Issues / Jank
-- Due to this being made with View Ports, Elements rendered with a screen X or Y position off the screen bounds will be clipped due to DirectX clipping, I'm unable to remedy this with DisableClipping so it'll just have to do for now
+- Due to this being made with View Ports, Elements rendered with a screen X or Y position off the screen bounds will be clipped due to DirectX clipping.
+This is NOT able to be fixed with `DisableClipping`.

+- Due to how the current Rendering and Input systems work there is no :IsHovered function for elements.
+Since there are no Render Targets in menu state, fixing this would require looping all elements multiple times per frame, which is very detrimental to performance.

 - Text rendering is weird inside Elements because of the View Ports due to how the View Ports mess with aspect ratio.
+This is allegedly due to a lack of cam.Start availability in menu state.
-This has been remedied by the implementation of the `portui.Elements.Renderer.SwapPortRect()` and `portui.Elements.Renderer.UnSwapPortRect()` functions
+This has been partially remedied by the implementation of the `portui.Elements.Renderer.SwapPortRect()` and `portui.Elements.Renderer.UnSwapPortRect()` functions.

 - The ColorPicker's sub Elements don't have their handles in the correct location on instantiation